 With the patched areas dry, grab the sandpaper, your eyewear and dust mask again and have another go at those newly crafted uneven surfaces.
 You'll want to spend some time sanding down the patching compound so that the walls and ceiling are unwrinkled and even.
 It is sometimes recommended that a vacuum be used following this step, as dust particles will be present.

 Prepare surfaces before painting: prime the walls to avoid future problems

 Priming the walls and ceiling is a very important step, as most paint peels due to lack of primer.
 Be sure to use a moisture-resistant primer, as this will stand up against the humidity of most bathrooms.
 Using a small brush or roller, prime the areas you will be painting and allow the primer to dry fully.

 Now you're prepped and ready to paint!
-Hopefully you've been left with a baby-smooth surface so paint can be applied easily.
+Hopefully, you've been left with a baby-smooth surface so the paint can be applied easily.
 Make sure to choose a paint that will stand up to the heat of the bathroom, such as gloss or semi-gloss paints, as well as a colour that will keep the space tranquil.

 Recap table of the steps to repair peeling paint on bathroom walls

 1) Start by removing the old paint with a scraper or flat knife;

 2) Work carefully and be precise when removing paint that peels off walls and ceilings;